Vampire (Dungeons & Dragons): Dungeons & Dragons 3.5 edition (2003–2007)

 The vampire appears in the revised Monster Manual for this edition (2003), along with the elite vampire.

 The moonbane vampire, the persuasive vampire, the psychic vampire, the savage vampire, and the swarmform vampire appeared in Libris Mortis: The Book of Undead (2004).

 The vampire mind flayer appears in Lords of Madness (2005).

 The Kasian vampire, the savage vampire, the shadow vampire and the terror vampire appeared in Dragon #348 (October 2006).

 Two unique vampires, Black Duke and Red Widow appeared in Monster Manual V (2007).

 Dungeons & Dragons 4th edition (2008–2014)

 The vampire appears in the Monster Manual for this edition (2008).

 In the supplement Heroes of Shadow (2011), the vampire is presented as a character class.
 The Vryloka, a race of humanoids with vampiric traits, are also presented.

 Dragon Annual 2009 and Dragon Magazine 371 also had the Vampire Bloodline, a series of feats.

 Dungeons & Dragons 5th edition (2014–present)

-The vampire appears in the Monster Manual for this edition (2014) along with the spellcaster and warrior vampire variants.
+The vampire appears in the Monster Manual for this edition (2014) along with the spellcaster and warrior vampire variants as well as the weaker vampire spawn.

 The jiangshi appears in Van Richten's Guide to Ravenloft (2021), along with the dhampir, which is considered a lineage that can replace a character's race.